 The rainy season extends from May-December, when hurricanes, flooding and landslides can occur.
 However, tropical storms and hurricanes may occur in other months.
 In the event of severe weather, follow the instructions of local authorities and monitor the media for the latest developments.
 Seek local advice before entering affected areas.

-If you are travelling during hurricane season, you should contact your tour operator to check whether tourist services at your planned destination have been affected.
+If you are travelling during hurricane season, contact your tour operator to check whether tourist services at your planned destination have been affected.

 The direction and strength of hurricanes can change with little warning.
 Information on hurricanes or other severe weather conditions can be obtained from